Bob Altemeyer

-Robert Anthony Altemeyer (6 June 1940 – 7 February 2024) was a Canadian psychologist who was Professor of Psychology at the University of Manitoba.
-Altemeyer also produced the right-wing authoritarianism scale, or RWA Scale, as well as the related left-wing authoritarianism scale, or LWA Scale.
+Robert Anthony Altemeyer (6 June 1940 – 7 February 2024) was a Canadian psychologist who was the professor of psychology at the University of Manitoba.
+Altemeyer developed the right-wing authoritarianism (RWA) scale and the related left-wing authoritarianism (LWA) scale.

-Altemeyer first defined the right-wing authoritarian personality in 1981, as a refinement of the authoritarian personality theory originally pioneered by University of California, Berkeley researchers Theodor W. Adorno, Else Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanford.
-Altemeyer defined the right-wing authoritarian personality as someone who:
+Altemeyer defined right-wing authoritarianism in 1981 as a refinement of the authoritarian personality theory pioneered by University of California, Berkeley researchers Theodor W. Adorno, Else Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanford.
+According to Altemeyer, a right-wing authoritarian is someone who: